ibm-cloud-docs/discovery/using.md

 {{site.data.keyword.discoveryfull}} offers powerful content search capabilities.
 Once your content is uploaded and enriched by {{site.data.keyword.discoveryshort}}, you can build queries, then integrate {{site.data.keyword.discoveryshort}} into your own projects, or create a custom application by using the {{site.data.keyword.watson}} Explorer Application Builder.
 {: shortdesc}

-  The queries you write will vary by collection, because all collections contain unique content.
+  The queries you write vary by collection because all collections contain unique content.
   {: tip}

-When you create a query or filter, {{site.data.keyword.discoveryshort}} looks at each result and tries to match the paths you have defined.
+When you create a query or filter, {{site.data.keyword.discoveryshort}} looks at each result and tries to match the paths you define.
 When matches occur, they are added to the results set.
 When creating a query, you can be as vague or as specific as you want.
 The more specific the query, the more targeted the results.

   You can write natural language queries (such as "IBM Watson partnerships") using the {{site.data.keyword.discoveryshort}} tooling or the API.
   {: tip}